-Nitisha Kashyap, an artist with the passion for bright colors, picked up the brush since she was just a young girl.
-But when she landed on a foreign country with no friends and no idea of how things would be, she spiralled into demotivation and experienced a low point in her life.
-That was when she met the owner of Jo Art Gallery & Decor who offered her to teach people art, which she accepted with no reservations.
-She told the audience how we can only realize what we love to do when we have no distractions and only “I” surrounds us.
+Nitisha has had a passion for art since she was a young girl.
+When she landed in a foreign country with no friends and no idea of how things would be, she became depressed and lost her passion for living.
+As time passed, she fatefully met the owner of Jo Art Gallery & Decor who offered a position in which she can teach others how to paint.

 BY CLAUDE FRANCHETEAU